Petrol station boss' warning: Fill up now, I've been forced to put up prices

 Turner said that volatility was unprecedented in the market, but that it was important not to be too reactionary to the shifts in the global markets.

-A spokesperson from BP confirmed that the company reviews prices every day to ensure it remained competitive in the market.
+Asked whether BP was lifting prices, a spokesperson confirmed that the company reviews prices every day to ensure it remains competitive in the market.

+Z Energy similarly did not confirm whether a price rise was on the way, with a spokesperson saying: "Z Energy reviews its pricing every day with the cost of fuel at the pump being made up of a number of factors, including global market fluctuations and local competitive pressures.
+Decisions regarding any appropriate changes (up or down) are based on those inputs.
+Z does not discuss nor disclose the timings of any such changes (up or down) as any future time-based reference could be considered price signalling."

 Waitomo's Ormsby said continued uncertainty over the Ukraine crisis and the ban on Russian fuel by the US and the UK had reverberated across the market, leading to crude oil prices rising to levels not seen since 2008.